mixer/developer-docs/pages/03.content/02.blog/03.ChatListDeprecations/blog-item.md

 # Deprecating Chatters List API V1

-With V2 available we plan to deprecate the chat viewer list v1 API on 12/08/2018.
+With V2 available we plan to deprecate the chatters list v1 API on 12/08/2018.

 ## What do I need to do?